-= cumulative batch mass for the maximum specific gravity specimen for sieve size N, for the 4.75 mm (No. 4) and larger sieves only, = minimum sample mass required for the required tests. = initial total aggregate mass of 4.75 mm (No. 4), and = adjusted cumulative batch mass for sieve size N. = b.
+- $C_N$ = cumulative batch mass for the maximum specific gravity specimen for sieve size N, for the 4.75 mm (No. 4) and larger sieves only, - Q = minimum sample mass required for the required tests.

+No. 4 $Z_N$ = initial total aggregate mass of 4.75 mm (No. 4), and

+- $Z{Ni}$ = adjusted cumulative batch mass for sieve size N. - b.
 Prepare the required number of test specimens to the minimum sample size required by the test procedure for the performance of the following or other specified tests as required:

-Test Procedure
+Test Procedure Number of

-Designation Title Number of Specimens
+Designation Title Specimens

 WAQTC FOP for AASHTO T 85 Specific Gravity 1

 WAQTC FOP for AASHTO T 335 Fracture 1

 ATM 306 Flat- Elongated 1

 AASHTO T 19 (SMA only) Bulk Density 3